Company News

 In order to manage the impact of distributed resources, utilities need visibility to the edges of the grid.
 After all, you can’t manage what you can’t measure

-Our software brings together utility data from SCADA, AMI, GIS, OMS, and the full alphabet soup of operational systems – with data directly from distributed devices.
+Our software brings together utility data from SCADA, AMI, GIS, DERMS and the full alphabet soup of operational systems – with data directly from distributed devices.
 We help utilities take the data that’s available today and bring it together into a real-time model of the grid.

 And because data is often messy or missing, we use artificial intelligence (AI) to fill in gaps – helping our customers get more from data that’s otherwise unusable today.

-We also provide forecasts for DER behavior, net consumption, and peak demand.
+We also provide day-ahead forecasts for DER behavior, net consumption, and peak demand.
 This helps utilities better anticipate grid needs and understand how DERs are likely to behave.

 With visibility from the substation to behind the meter and from the past to the future, utilities can better manage DERs at scale and use them to lower costs and bolster reliability.